DataResponsibly/we-are-ai/modules/learning-from-data/_posts/2000-02-02-how-machines-learn.md

 ## How Machines Learn
 _Suggested time: 25 min_

-“Machine learning” refers to the techniques that computers use to automatically find patterns in data, and to use these patterns to draw inferences or make predictions.
+“Machine learning” refers to the techniques that computers use to automatically find patterns in data.
+They then use patterns to draw inferences or make predictions.
 We call this _learning from data_.
 In this module, we’ll explore how machines learn from data and how people can critically interpret that data collection.

 <br>